wpswings/subscriptions-for-woocommerce/README.txt

 **4) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations:** You have the option to charge an initial sign-up fee for subscriptions.
 The WooCommerce Subscriptions free plugin also supports seamless integration with the Stripe payment gateway in WooCommerce, making the payment process smooth & efficient.

 **5) Offer Free Trial to WooCommerce Subscription Users:** You can offer free trials to subscription users and set the trial frequency.
 Encourage users to sign up by providing free trials for WooCommerce subscription products or services.
-After the trial period ends, users can continue the WooCommerce subscription plan.
+After the trial period ends, users can continue the Woo subscription plan.

 **6) Complete WooCommerce Subscription Reports for Admin:** The WooCommerce subscriptions plan report module includes essential details such as active and inactive subscriptions, upcoming recurring payment dates, subscription names, subscription expiry dates, & individual plan due dates, along with the recurring payment frequency.